 The route used by this convoy was similar to that of other recent convoys sailing between the UK and West Africa, though the strength of the escort force was much weaker than that assigned to the regular convoys.
 On the evening of 11 July this 'Faith' convoy was detected by a Condor about 300 miles (485 km) off the coast of Portugal.
 Late in the evening of the same day three Condors bombed the ships from an altitude of about 14,765 ft (4500 m) and, despite heavy anti-aircraft fire, badly damaged California with a near miss from the first aeroplane to attack and two bombs dropped by the second attacker.
 These attacks set the ship on fire and the vessel began to sink.
 The passengers were evacuated onboard lifeboats while the crew tried to save the ship, but this proved unsuccessful and they abandoned ship later that night.
 California was torpedoed and sunk by one of the escorting destroyers at 00.45 on 12 July.

-Duchess of York also came under attack, several bombs hitting the ship and setting it on fire.
+Duchess of York also came under attack, several bombs hitting the ship and setting her on fire.
 The fire could not be brought under control, and the vessel was abandoned at 22.40 on 11 July.
 Douglas then sank Duchess of York with a torpedo.